2024-25 Fall Classes

 Instructor: Andrew Speno

-Match wits with classmates in ancient and modern strategy games from around the world.
-Try ancient games like Mancala from East Africa and Go from East Asia.
-Learn others invented in more recent times, including the ever-popular Chickapig.
+Match wits with classmates in ancient strategy games from around the world, including mancala from East Africa and go from East Asia, as well as others invented in recent times, including the ever-popular Chickapig.
 Each game will take a single class to learn but, if you choose, a lifetime to master.
 Skill Level 1, Cycled, Activity Level 2

 Tai-Chi for Parent and Me